kensanata/moku-pona/README.md

 ## Serving your subscriptions via Gemini

 This depends entirely on your Gemini server.
-If you like it really simple, you can use `Lupa Pona`.
+If you like it really simple, you can use [Lupa Pona](https://alexschroeder.ch/cgit/lupa-pona/about/).
 It comes with it's own documentation.
 Here's how to create the certificate and key files, copy them to the `~/subs` directory created above, and run `lupa-pona` for a quick test.

     make cert
     cp *.pem ~/subs